gicentre/litvis/documents/tutorials/introducingElm/elmIntroduction2.md

     combined 10
 ```

-This alternative form of function defintion is an example of _point-free style_ where we don't specify the parameter (storing the number to be cubed and have 6 added) but instead define another function that will have that parameter.
+This alternative form of function definition is an example of _point-free style_ where we don't specify the parameter (storing the number to be cubed and have 6 added) but instead define another function that will have that parameter.

 The general rule for the functional composition operator `>>` is